hamzakh86/hamzakh86/README.md

 As a Web Developer passionate about creating web experiences, I excel in both front-end and back-end technologies.
 I thrive on tackling new challenges and contributing to innovative projects.
 I'm open to collaborative opportunities and committed to ongoing professional development.

-📖 Continuous learning and exploring new technologies are central to my journey as a Web Developer.
-I am enthusiastic about staying updated with the latest industry advancements, enabling me to deliver innovative solutions to real-world problems.

-🔍 I am open to new opportunities to contribute to impactful projects and teams.
-Whether it's a full-time role, part-time gig, or an exciting internship, I'm ready to take on challenges and make a meaningful impact.

-🤝 If you're interested in connecting, discussing potential collaborations, or just talking tech, feel free to reach out.
-I'm always open to meeting fellow developers, industry professionals, and enthusiasts.

-🌟 Let's connect and embark on a journey of creating remarkable software solutions together!

 # 🖥️ Technical Skills:
 <p align="left">
   <a href="https://www.w3schools.com/html/" target="_blank" rel="noreferrer">